AfzalivE/afzalive.github.io/_posts/2017-10-09-setting-up-a-deep-learning-server.md

 # Installing Tensorflow, Nvidia drivers, CUDA, cuDNN

-->>> Link to a good article for this, no need to repeat
+->>> Link to a good article for this, no need to repeat ->>> How to set ubuntu up so that it uses built-in GPU for Xorg and Nvidia GPU for CUDA ->>> Persistence mode on the Nvidia GPU, because it seems like it takes less power (6W compared to 15W), no logic :/ ->>>

 # Setting up R Studio Server